top of page

 Get to Know Me

-My name is Samaha Sufyan (pronounced Sa-Maa-Ha, three syllables, easy peesy).
+My name is Samaha Sufyan (pronounced Sa-Maa-Ha, three syllables, easy peasy).

-I am a Registered Psychotherapist (Qualifying) with a Master’s degree in Clinical Psychology.
+I am a Registered Psychotherapist (Qualifying) with a Master’s degree in Clinical Psychology, having worked as a Clinical Psychologist for over 5+ years in Pakistan, now proudly serving women in Ontario, Canada.

 Samaha-08.jpg